quicwg/base-drafts/draft-ietf-quic-http.md

 ## HTTP/3 Error Codes {#http-error-codes}

-The following error codes are defined for use when abruptly terminating the sending part of streams, aborting reading of the receiving part of streams, or immediately closing connections.
+The following error codes are defined for use when abruptly terminating streams, aborting reading of streams, or immediately closing connections.

 HTTP_NO_ERROR (0x00):
 : No error.
 This is used when the connection or stream needs to be closed, but